|Allegro CL version 10.0|

 On Windows, when a reboot is necessary, sys:update-allegro displays a dialog asking you if you want to reboot immediately, and performs the reboot if you answer `yes'.
 Even if you do not reboot immediately, you should reboot before using Allegro CL further.

-Patches are described in section Patches of introduction.htm.
+Patches are described in section Patches and updates of introduction.htm.
 The sections after that one also contain information about patches.